-It's a long story but as I go, I'll share some links to tempt you to read some of my other pages... no problem..you can return here any time.
+It's a long story but , I'll share some links to tempt you to read my other pages... and you can return here any time.

 We moved and changed our home to one with no garden and a sense there never was one.
 To say I was overwhelmed, is an understatement.

 In the book, ‘The Brain that Changes Itself” Norman Doidge says that when we make a ‘modest’ change, such as moving to a new house, we find that something as basic as our sense of space, must be slowly altered while the brain rewires itself. ...Yuk…

 If you’re like me, I don’t want to do the 'slow altering' thing… I want things to happen now… I wanted the house decorated "now", my garden designs done and flower beds already growing … sigh...

 Imagine then, having not only to adjust to a new house, but a new yard..
 Perhaps it would help to see it as a blank canvas and start fresh with all new ideas.

 Once in awhile, nature gives us a little help.

 For me, it happened when a dead tree started to fall and had to be taken down.
 It opened up a whole new world for me as well as for my back yard.